gabietaylor/JSRefresher/README.md

 * `toUpperCase()` -  method returns a string in all capital letters
 * `.startsWith()` - will return a boolean of `true` or `false` depending on value

+# Libraries

+#### Instance methods, by definition, require that you create an instance before you can use them.
+What if you want to call a method without an instance?
+That's where JavaScript libraries come in.
+Libraries contain methods that you can call without creating an instance.

+* One such collection contains mathematical methods, aptly named the `Math` library.